ABSORO/Ranch-Legal/index.md

 ---
 layout: splash
-title: "State of Monroe Legal System"
+title: "State of Monroe Legal Resources"
 nav_order: 1
 permalink: /
 header:
   overlay_image: /assets/images/DOJemblem.png
   overlay_filter: 0.2
-  caption: "Ensuring Justice and Fairness in the State of Monroe"
-  actions:
-    - label: "Explore the Constitution"
-      url: "/constitution/"
-      class: "btn btn-primary"
+  caption: "An Unofficial Compilation of Legal Resources for the Community"
 ---

-# Welcome to the State of Monroe Legal System
+# Welcome to the State of Monroe Legal Resources

 <div class="intro-text">
+**Out of Character (OOC) Notice:**

-Welcome to the **State of Monroe Legal System** website.
-This is the official legal resource hub for the State of Monroe, providing comprehensive information on the state's Constitution, Penal Code, Legal Procedures, and resources for law enforcement officers, legal practitioners, and citizens.
+This website serves as an unofficial resource for the community, compiling all legal documents and information related to the State of Monroe roleplay setting.
+Our goal is to provide a centralized location where players can access the Constitution, Penal Code, Legal Procedures, and other resources for both In-Character (IC) and Out-of-Character (OOC) reference.

-Our goal is to ensure that all residents and officials within the State of Monroe have easy access to the laws and legal guidelines that govern our society, promoting transparency, fairness, and justice for all.
+By offering these materials, we aim to enhance the roleplaying experience by ensuring that all participants have a clear understanding of the laws and legal systems within the State of Monroe.
+This promotes consistent and immersive interactions within the community.

+Please note that this site is not affiliated with any official entities within the roleplay environment.
+It is created and maintained by community members for the benefit of all participants.

 </div>

 ---

-## **Explore Our Resources**
+## **Available Resources**

 ### [Constitution](/constitution/)
-Discover the foundational laws and rights that govern the State of Monroe as established in our Constitution.
+Access the foundational laws and rights that govern the State of Monroe within the roleplay setting.

 ### [Penal Code](/penal-code/)
 Review the comprehensive Penal Code, including offenses, definitions, and penalties applicable within the State of Monroe.